numpy/numpy/doc/source/reference/arrays.dtypes.rst

    dtype.byteorder

-Information about sub-data-types in a :term:`record`:
+Information about sub-data-types in a :term:`structured` data type:

 .. autosummary::
    :toctree: generated/